 When a match is made, a short meeting is arranged.
 The undoubtedly nervous subjects are often accompanied by their mothers and fathers at this first meeting, as in Japan it is not just important to match with your potential partner, but also with their family.
 After all, you might end up living with them in the end when your parents-in-law become older.

 After the first meeting, which usually doesn’t entail much more than the exchange of basic information and small talk, the decision is made whether it is worth taking further.
 If so, only a few more dates are set up in order to get to know each other a bit better.
-Then more often than not, the couple will tie the knot within a few weeks to months after the first meeting.
-Happy Wedding!
+Then more often than not, the couple will tie the knot within a few weeks or months after the first meeting.

-For people who come from a different cultural backgrounds the first thing they usually wonder is: are these people happy?
+For people who come from different cultural backgrounds, the first thing they usually wonder is: are these people happy?
 Isn’t the divorce rate going to be very high among couples that have found each other in this way?
 The answer is ‘no’.
 The divorce rate for omiai marriages is actually a bit lower than for love marriages.
 Are you surprised?

-It is actually not that far-fetched in a society like Japan’s, where love is seen as something that can feel strong, but is also volatile and can be fleeting.
+It is actually not that far-fetched in a society like Japan, where love is seen as something that can feel strong, but is also volatile and can be fleeting.
 Why base something as economically important as marriage on an emotion like that?

 However, omiai has come under sever criticism in Japan due to its nature and reinforcement of patriarchal views.
 However, for those who feel that they are getting old and that their chances of finding true love by themselves are dimming, omiai can feel like a safety net.